-This page relates to Medicare rebates paid to patients.
+This page relates to Medicare rebates paid to patients, where the patient pays you the full fee amount and then claims a rebate from Medicare.
 Please click this link for information about bulk billing and DVA rebates.

 A video that demonstrates invoices, payments and how to process Medicare rebates in Halaxy is available here:

 Before you can process Medicare and DVA rebates through Halaxy, you need to do two things:

 Once you have done these two things, you can process Medicare rebates in Halaxy simply by navigating to the invoice and clicking to process the payment or marking the invoice as paid, then clicking Process Rebate on the invoice.

 If you have any queries about a specific invoice, you can contact Medicare on 1800 700 199.

 Adding a patient's bank account details to their profile ensures that Medicare can provide rebates to them overnight.
 Only savings and transaction accounts can be added, as Medicare will not pay rebates into credit cards (though debit accounts are acceptable).

 Go to a patient's profile and click the Funding tab.

 In the Bank Account section, click Add Account.